-The world has a beginning | in time, and is also limited in [ning, and no limits in space, regard to space.
+The world has a beginning | in time, and is also limited in | ning, and no limits in space, regard to space.

-Granted, that the world has no beginning in time; up to it has a beginning.
-A beginevery given moment of time, ming is an existence which is an eternity must have elapsed, preceded by a time in which and therewith passed away and the thing does not exist. infinite series of successive the above supposition, it folconditions or states of things lows that there must have in the world. ity of a series consists in the world did not exist, that is, fact, that it never can be a void time.
-But in a void completed by means of a suc- time the origination of a thing cessive synthesis.
-It follows (is impossible; because no part that an infinite series already elapsed is impossible, and that distinctive condition of being, consequently a beginning of in preference to that of nonthe world is a necessary con- being (whether the supposed dition of its existence. this was the first thing to be proved.
+Granted, that the world has every given moment of time, ming is an existence which is an eternity must have elapsed, preceded by a time in which and therewith passed away and the thing does not exist. infinite series of successive the above supposition, it folconditions or states of things lows that there must have in the world. that an infinite series already elapsed is impossible, and that distinctive condition of being, dition of its existence. this was the first thing to be proved.

 As regards the second, let us take the opposite for granted.
 In this case, the world must be an infinite given total of coexistent things.
-Now we cannot cogitate the dimensions of a quantity, which is not given within; certain limits of an intuition,' in any other way than
+Now we cannot cogitate the dimensions of a quantity, which is not given within; certain limits of an intuition, in any other way than